10% (100 Points)

 In preparation for your essay composition, you will create several reflective pieces about the items you are either reading or viewing.

-PART II DIRECTIONS: Create TEN entries.
-Each entry should be roughly 3-5 sentences long.
-The materials have been selected for use in Essay One.
-The entry discusses why and how you plan to use the materials for Essay One.
+DIRECTIONS: Create TEN entries: Each entry should be roughly one paragraph (6-10 sentences) long, using the Case Study and Supplemental Materials intended for use in Essay Three.
+Each entry should discuss why and how you plan to use the materials for Essay Three.
 Be sure to provide complete bibliographic information for each entry!
+DO NOT compose entries identical to those used for either Essay One or Essay Two!

-- One for Terry Ryan’s The Prizewinner of Defiance, Ohio: How My Mother Raised 10 Kids on 25 Words or Less: each discussing ideas for your paper.
-This entry may borrow from your Journal #1 entry, but it must be mostly a new entry.
+- One entry for Terry Ryan’s memoir, The Prizewinner of Defiance, Ohio: How My Mother Raised 10 Kids on 25 Words or Less:

 NOTE: You can lift sentences from your journal entries to put into your essay!